 The Second Battle of Nagyszeben (Sibiu) took place in 1849.
 March 11, 1849.

-Who won the Second Battle of Nagyszeben (Sibiu)?
+What was the outcome of the Second Battle of Nagyszeben (Sibiu)?

 The Hungarian Revolutionary Army were victorious against the Austrian-Russian garrison.